nhusher/tincan/readme.md

 # Tincan

-A simple library that makes interacting with the HTML canvas API a little nicer.
+A simple ClojureScript library that makes interacting with the (2d) HTML canvas API a little nicer.

 ### Transliteration

 Canvas properties and functions have been translated to their [kebab-case](https://github.com/qerub/camel-snake-kebab) equivalents.
 For example, the canvas function `createRadialGradient` can be called with `create-radial-gradient`.
-Properties have been translated to setter functions.
-Getter functions are on the way.

-It's possible I will rewrite setter functions to use an bang (e.g. `fill-style!`) while getters use the non-exclaimed version.
-I might also go the prefix route (e.g. `set-fill-style`), or combine the two approaches.
-Unclear at this point.
+Canvas context properties (e.g. `fillStyle`) are accessible with getter and setter forms (e.g. `get-fill-style` and `set-fill-style!`).

 ### Macro